nkenan/chatWithLLM/README.md

 - **Configuration Management**: Persistent API key storage and default model settings
 - **Token Usage Tracking**: Monitor your API consumption
 - **Cross-Platform**: Works on Linux, macOS, and Windows (WSL)
+- **Model Agnostic**: Works with any model supported by the provider APIs

 ## 📦 Installation